 - Categories: Choose at least one category that the event belongs to.
 Multiple categories can be selected.

 - Name Search: Search for the name of a location already existing in OU Calendar.
 Selecting that location will automatically fill in the address and all other information; there is no option to edit this information from the Add Event screen.
-For more information on Locations, click here.
+See more about Locations.

 - Name: E.g., Becker Hall